kubewarden/docs/docs/tasks.md

 #### Installation

-`kwctl` binaries for the stable releases are directly available from the [GitHub repository](https://github.com/kubewarden/kwctl/releases).
+`kwctl` binaries for the stable releases are available from the [GitHub repository](https://github.com/kubewarden/kwctl/releases).

-> **NOTE**: If you want to build `kwctl` from the development branch, you need to install [Rust](https://www.rust-lang.org/tools/install).
-And for building `kwctl`, please refer to the `Build kwctl from source` section in the [GitHub repo](https://github.com/kubewarden/kwctl).
+> **NOTE**: If you want to build `kwctl` from the development branch, you need a [Rust](https://www.rust-lang.org/tools/install) development environment.
+To build `kwctl`, refer to the "Build kwctl from source" section in the [GitHub repo](https://github.com/kubewarden/kwctl).  <!--FIXME: Can't find this section.-->

 #### Usage

-As stated above, `kwctl` will allow you to perform an end-to-end testing of the policies.

 You can list all the `kwctl` options and subcommands by running the following command: